JRam13/Address-Book/README.md

 Address-Book
 ============

-Address Book using Java and AWS Tools for online deployment
+Address Book using Java and AWS Tools & SimpleDB for online deployment